 The NESF SAIF Program Director, Markisha Deville, is no stranger to the field of Human Services having spent 20 plus years doing community inclusion, integrating families, bridging the gap between families and their community resources.

-Ms. Deville exceeded expectations with the SAIF program in the following areas; Completion of the Annual SAIF Audit (being deemed as state model), Developed the first NESF SAIF Administrative Binder, State Model for Continuous Quality Plan (CQI), increased the level of community outreach (agency wide and programmatic), she developed 6 new community partnerships regarding workshop presentations, provided 65 workshops for 2017 and achieved a goal of over 50 people hired for jobs in 2017.
+Ms. Deville exceeded expectations with the SAIF program in the following areas: Completion of the Annual SAIF Audit (deemed as state model); Development of the first NESF SAIF Administrative Binder and State Model for Continuous Quality Plan (CQI); and Expansion of Community Outreach (agency-wide and programmatic).
+In all, Ms. Deville developed 6 new community partnerships regarding workshop presentations, provided 65 workshops for 2017 and achieved a goal of over 50 people hired for jobs in 2017.

-Director of Social Services, she oversees the provision of a wide range of homeless services to individuals and families who are at risk of homelessness.
-NESF Social Service Programs have served a total of 10,364 families and individuals during 2016, 2017 Fiscal Year.
-NESF emergency services impact in the community is vast.
-The data is captured in our Homeless Management Information System which reveals 2,450 Showers were taken in the Drop in Center, 4,000 meals were served in the Drop-In-Center, 350 individuals were provided on-site laundry services 500 families and individuals received emergency food vouchers, 100 families and individuals were referred to Emergency Shelter, 275 individuals received rental assistance, 300 families received utility assistance, 250 families received security deposits, 1,639 families and individuals received case management support services
+As Director of Social Services, she oversees the provision of a wide range of homeless services to individuals and families who are at risk of homelessness.
+NESF Social Service Programs have served a total of 10,364 families and individuals during 2016/2017 Fiscal Year.
+The data, captured in our Homeless Management Information System for the Drop-In Center, reveals that: 2,450 Showers were taken; 4,000 meals were served; 350 individuals were provided on-site laundry services; 500 families and individuals received emergency food vouchers; 100 families and individuals were referred to Emergency Shelter; 275 individuals received rental assistance; 300 families received utility assistance; 250 families received security deposits; and 1,639 families and individuals received case management support services.